vrtmrz/obsidian-livesync/updates.md

       **Note2**: Still in beta.
 Please back your vault up anything before.
   - Fixed:
     - The log updates are not thinned out now.
+- 0.19.14
+  - Fixed:
+    - Internal documents are now ignored.
+    - Merge dialogue now respond immediately to button pressing.
+    - Periodic processing now works fine.
+    - The checking interval of detecting conflicted has got shorter.
+    - Replication is now cancelled while cleaning up.
+    - The database locking by the cleaning up is now carefully unlocked.
+    - Missing chunks message is correctly reported.
+  - New feature:
+    - Suspend database reflecting has been implemented.
+      - This can be disabled by `Fetch database with previous behaviour`.
+    - Now fetch suspends the reflecting database and storage changes temporarily to improve the performance.
+    - We can choose the action when the remote database has been cleaned
+    - Merge dialogue now show `↲` before the new line.
+  - Improved:
+    - Now progress is reported while the cleaning up and fetch process.
+    - Cancelled replication is now detected.

 ...
 To continue on to `updates_old.md`.